Shooting in a photography studio is vastly different than capturing images in nature.

 A good photographer should be capable of both, and should have learned both of these types of photography while undergoing schooling.

-Still: even after the best photography courses, one should choose a specialty.
+Still: even after the best online photography courses, one should choose a specialty.

 If you are an animal lover, why not dedicate your career to taking pictures of them?